Design system guide

 Branding

 Refer to your organization's current brand guidelines: a styleguide, logo requirements, etc. Any related design documentation that may be available.
-And any design patterns that are used outside email campaigns for other marketing efforts.
+And any design patterns that are used for your marketing efforts.

 Brand elements to include